 This rich and savory creamy onion soup tastes like a long simmered stovetop soup.
-But it is quick and easy enough for a weeknight meal, you will want to put it on your meal plan often.
+But it is such a delicious soup that is quick and easy enough for a weeknight meal, you will want to put it on your meal plan often.
 Don't forget the rolls for dunking!

 Why this recipe is just so good....

-- In less than an hour, you will have a rich and savory soup that tastes like it's been simmered all day.
-The caramelized onions sweeten the soup and layer the soup with so much flavor.
+- In less than an hour, you will have a rich and savory, creamy soup with such a rich flavor that tastes like it's been simmered all day.
+The caramelized, brown onions sweeten the soup and layer the soup with so much flavor.

 - We added ham to the soup for just a bit of smokiness and added protein, but you can substitute bacon, pancetta or sausage.
 Or leave it out for a delicious meatless, vegetarian soup.

-- It is hearty and filling enough for dinner, just add a small salad or some tasty bread to go along with it.
+- It is the perfect bowl of soup that is hearty and filling enough for a main course, just add a small salad or some tasty bread to go along with it.

-- If you love soup for dinner, try my Navy bean, Manhattan clam chowder or Brussels sprouts soup.
+- Some other soup recipe for dinner, try my Navy bean, Manhattan clam chowder, 15 Bean Cajun Soup, Carrot and Leek Soup or Brussels sprouts soup.
 They all freeze beautifully and taste so delicious!

 - chicken stock